 After finishing his Piano and Conducting Degrees in the Basque Country (Musikene), he specialized in conducting at the Frederic Chopin University in Warsaw and the Ecole Normale in Paris.
-Afterwards, he obtained a Masters with distinction at the Royal Academy of Music in London and completed an Artist Diploma at the University of Music and Performing Arts in Vienna.
+Afterwards, he obtained a Masters with distinction at the Royal Academy of Music in London and completed a Postgraduate Degree at the University of Music and Performing Arts in Vienna (MDW).
 He was a conducting fellow at Aspen Festival, and studied at Tanglewood Music Institute and the Chigiana Academy in Siena as well.
 His conducting mentors are Yves Abel, Christoph Eschenbach, Robert Spano, Simeon Pironkoff, Daniele Gatti, Johannes Debus and Alexander Polianichko.

 His repertoire as a conductor expands from the Baroque era to contemporary music.
-Felix Ardanaz shows an interdisciplinary approach to art: he enlarged his artistic background by studying architecture for five years in Paris.
-Ardanaz is involved in various programs to help the new generation of musicians, reach new audiences and make classical music accessible.
+Felix Ardanaz shows an interdisciplinary approach to art: he enlarged his artistic background by studying architecture in Paris.
+Ardanaz is involved in various programs to involve the new generation of musicians, reach new audiences and make classical music accessible.
 Felix Ardanaz is fluent in five languages: English, Spanish, French, German and Italian.

 - Upcoming engagements as a conductor with BBC National Orchestra (UK), Leipzig Symphony Orchestra and Saint Petersburg State Capella Symphony Orchestra in Russia.

 - Concert in Prague with Prague Phiharmonia Orchestra (PKF).

 - Nomination to the International Classical Music Awards 2021 (ICMA Awards).